-Airline cards get you free checked bags, with exceptions
+Airline credit cards will likely get you free checked bags, but there are limits and exceptions.

 The content on this page is accurate as of the posting date.
 Please see the bank’s website for the most current version of card offers.

 I went to Jamaica on vacation last week and was surprised that American Airlines charged me for my checked bag.
 I have the Citi AAdvantage card and the Barclaycard AAdvantage Aviator Red card.
 Plus, I thought international flights came with a free bag.
 Did they make a mistake? – Stephanie

 One of the perks you hear most about with an airline card is free checked bags.
 The credit cards associated with United, American and Delta all come with that perk.
 Southwest already offers two free checked bags for everyone.

 Others travelers on your same reservation usually receive their first bags checked for free, too, up to a limit of a certain number of travelers that varies by airline.

 You are correct that many international flights come with one free checked bag, too.
 However, in recent years, airlines have found that they can make money by charging fees.
 That means that for luggage, some of the longer routes include a free checked bag but shorter international routes don’t.

 In your case, that places you in a no man’s land on some flights.
 Your credit card gets you a free checked bag for flights within the United States and any flights to Europe, South America or Asia..

 But on American, you will still be charged a baggage fee for your first checked bag if you fly to Mexico or the Caribbean, or to certain cities in Central and South American during peak tourist season.
 The fee is $25 each way.
 Other major U.S. airlines have similar policies.